ethereum/trin/crates/e2store/README.md

 e2ss is a format made to store full flat state snapshots, one of our first uses of this will be using to bootstrap Portal State Network bridges.
 Unlike `.era`/`.era1` e2ss files will only store 1 block's worth of state per file.
 The reason for this choice is a snapshot of the state is quite large.

 TODO: Add chart of snapshot size at every million block interval.

+## What is e2hs?

+e2hs is an abbreviation for `e2-history-store`

+e2hs is a format for storing all of Ethereum's Execution Layer blocks.
+It contains block headers with proofs, block bodies, and receipts for block history which ranges block 0 to latest minus 8192

 ### E2SS analysis tool